stiofanEimeid/the-online-cookbook/README.md

 ### Features left to implement

-A forum for users to discuss cooking content.
+A forum for users to discuss cooking content / add comments to recipes

 Should users forget their password, I would like to give them the option of creating a new one.
 As authetification was understood by me not to be a focus of the project, this feature was left to be implemented in the future.

+Checkout functionality

 ## Data Structure